Published 5 Sep 2023

 - Use the right tool for the job

-Hand and power tools are made differently depending on its function.
+Hand and power tools are made differently depending on their function.
 Choosing the tool appropriate for the job is necessary to avoid incidents and injuries.
 For example, using a chisel as a replacement screwdriver may cause the tip to break and fly off, possibly inflicting eye injuries.

 - Examine each tool for damage before use and do not use damaged tools

 Checking and inspecting hand and power tools before commencing work is crucial in detecting defective or damaged equipment.
 Damaged equipment can cause both minor and major injuries such as cuts, punctures, blindness, electrical shock, or skin infection due to scrapes and abrasions.

 One of the employers’ responsibilities is to ensure that employees never use damaged tools.
 Equipment should help employees easily perform their tasks and not put them in danger.
 Damaged tools can be hazardous and have the potential to put your business at risk.

 - Operate tools according to the manufacturers’ instructions